element-hq/element-android/docs/identity_server.md

 - Look up pepper can be updated if it is rotated on the identity server
 - Invitation using 3PID can be done (See #548) (not done yet)
 - Homeserver access-token will never be sent to an identity server
-- When user sign-out: logout from the identity server if any?
+- When user sign-out: logout from the identity server if any.
-- When user deactivate account: logout from the identity server if any?
+- When user deactivate account: logout from the identity server if any.

 ## Screens